No Hurry To Get Home

 While most guides recommend at least two days to get the most out of Petra, I felt very satisfied with how much I got to see and do in just a day.
 I do wish I would’ve lingered a bit longer to experience a Petra by Night walking tour, but overall I feel I made the most out of my day in Petra.

-If you also have a tight schedule in Jordan, here’s a quick guide to help you plan and rock your trip to Petra in a day!
+If you also have a tight schedule in Jordan, here’s a quick guide to help you plan and rock your trip to Petra in a day as well as the best tips for visiting Petra for first timers.

 THINGS TO SEE IN PETRA